ivuorinen/starred/README.md

 - [sherlock-project/sherlock](https://github.com/sherlock-project/sherlock) - 🔎 Hunt down social media accounts by username across social networks
 - [spotDL/spotify-downloader](https://github.com/spotDL/spotify-downloader) - Download your Spotify playlists and songs along with album art and metadata (from YouTube if a match is found).
 - [srsudar/eg](https://github.com/srsudar/eg) - Useful examples at the command line.
+- [timhutton/twitter-archive-parser](https://github.com/timhutton/twitter-archive-parser) - Python code to parse a Twitter archive and output in various ways
 - [trekhleb/learn-python](https://github.com/trekhleb/learn-python) - 📚 Playground and cheatsheet for learning Python.
 Collection of Python scripts that are split by topics and contain code examples with explanations.
 - [ttu/ruuvitag-sensor](https://github.com/ttu/ruuvitag-sensor) - Python library for communicating with RuuviTag BLE Sensor Beacon and for decoding sensor data from broadcasted data
 - [wger-project/wger](https://github.com/wger-project/wger) - Self hosted FLOSS fitness/workout, nutrition and weight tracker written with Django